leoHeidel/vae-gan-tf2/README.md

 https://arxiv.org/abs/1701.07875

 ## Status:
-* The vae part seems to be working, the KL loss need to be checked
+* The vae part seems to be working.
-* The gan part is not working:
+* The gan part is not working, not giving much improvement to the generated images:
   * Need to balance the different losses
-  * Check the discriminator is well implemented, especially the weight cliping part
+  * Check the discriminator is well implemented, especially the weight cliping part.